 The Autism Source™ Resource Database, created in 2004, is the most comprehensive database of its kind.
 The Autism Society strives to offer only credible and reliable resources to our constituents, therefore we have employed our nationwide network of affiliates and collaborated with other autism organizations and professionals throughout the U.S. It is because of these collaborative relationships that the Autism Source™ Resource Database continues to grow and is kept current with comprehensive resource listings.
 Click here to start your search.

 Reach Out to Your Local Affiliate

-The Autism Society’s affiliates provide a number of ways in which individuals and families can obtain support and share their experiences with others in their communities.
+The Autism Society’s affiliates provide a number of ways in which individuals and families to get involved, obtain support and share their experiences with others in their communities.
 Our affiliates are an obvious place to turn for encouragement, accurate information and education.
 Find an affiliate near you.

 Sign Up for Autism Society’s Free E-Newsletter

-ASA-Net is the Autism Society’s free bimonthly e-newsletter, with the latest updates on news, advocacy, research, education, conferences and resources.
-To receive ASA-Net, register here.
+Autism Matters is the Autism Society’s free monthly e-newsletter, with the latest updates on news, advocacy, research, education, conferences and resources.
+Sign up to receive Autism Matters.

 Sign Up for Autism Society Action Alerts